Get Your End-of-Year Treatment to Kick Allergies, Asthma, and Sinus Problems to the Curb

 - Itchy eyes, nose, and throat

-While most residents and visitors love our climate and our glorious leaf changes, Atlanta weather has some drawbacks for our allergy-prone friends.
-The good news is that if you live in Atlanta, relief is literally right around the corner.
 There is no better time than the end of the year to seek necessary allergy treatments!
-At Center for Allergy & Asthma of Georgia, we will take the following measures to help identify the source of your allergies and treat its symptoms:
+At Center for Allergy & Asthma of Georgia, we will take the following measures to help identify the source of your allergy and asthma symptoms:

-- Skin testing to discover which allergies are the issue
+- Skin testing to discover which allergies are causing the symptoms

-- Allergy shots (immunotherapy) or other necessary treatments to curb the symptoms and bring relief
+- Develop treatment plans like allergy shots or drops (immunotherapy) or other necessary treatments to curb the symptoms and bring relief

 - Follow-up visits to the allergist to help manage the condition in the future